 Programme Director: Professor Andrew McCaskie

-The Cambridge Academic Foundation Programme (AFP) supports training and recruitment to posts in Health Education East of England’s East Anglian Foundation School and Bedfordshire, Essex and Hertfordshire Foundation School.
+The Cambridge Specialised Foundation Programme (Academic/Research) (SFP) is part of Health Education East of England’s East Anglian Foundation School.

-Following appointment, trainees are able to select their academic rotation from one of a number of fields, for example: Clinical Radiology, Experimental Medicine, Haematology, Medical Microbiology, Oncology, Paediatrics, Psychiatry or Transplant and Regeneration.
+The ‘Choice’ posts, offer the opportunity for trainees to select their academic rotation from a further nine specialties: Clinical Radiology, Experimental Medicine, Haematology, Medical Microbiology, Oncology, Paediatrics, Psychiatry, Transplant and Regeneration and General Practice.

-The Cambridge AFP is a well-established and successful programme.
-The 2 Foundation Schools, University of Cambridge and Cambridge University Hospitals Trust all work together to offer AFP trainees clinical and academic rotations that meet their clinical and academic needs.
+The Cambridge Specialised Foundation Programme (Academic/Research) (SFP) is a well-established and successful programme which, between 2009 and 2021, has seen 254 trainees join the Programme.
+The majority of trainees who complete their SFP at Cambridge continue on an academic pathway.
+Of those with a known destination, just under half went on to an ACF programme and in total over half took an academic route.
+The two Foundation Schools, University of Cambridge and Cambridge University Hospitals Trust all work together to offer SFP trainees clinical and academic rotations that meet their clinical and academic needs.
 The Programme is well supported in the University’s academic departments and the Cambridge Biomedical Campus ensures that trainees have access to outstanding researchers and leading clinicians in their field.

 Information on eligibility for the SFP can be found on The UK Foundation Programme Office website.